rrazcueta/moonveil/docs/players/03-magic.md

 - Success: Roll ≥ DC – the effect takes place.
 - Failure: Roll < DC – the effect fizzles, and you lose it until you Rest.

+## Arcane Failure

+If your Spell roll fails under The Verge, lose 1 Max HP.
+Each day The Verge starts at 5 and increases by 1 for each failed Spell.

 ## Penance

 Instead of spending Willpower to reroll a Miracle, you may take on Guilt.